 Closing your bedroom door provides benefits like reducing noise, ensuring privacy, and enhancing safety by keeping potential intruders out.

 On the flip side, leaving the door open is reported to naturally make hot weather more bearable, thanks to better airflow.
 This not only regulates the room’s temperature but also helps in monitoring pets or children.
-Even partially cracking the bedroom door open can be one of the simplest ways to enhance your sleep quality, creating a cleaner and more comfortable sleeping environment.

-Why You Should Sleep with Your Bedroom Door Open
+Why Should You Sleep with Your Bedroom Door Open?

 Helps with Ventilation